karpovska/Movie_Wishlist_React/README.md

 # Movie_Wishlist_React
 Created with CodeSandbox
+You can check how it works here: https://csb-bfk6hi.netlify.app/

 App communicates with http://www.omdbapi.com/.
 You can search for movies, add it to wishlist and delete from wishlist.